cdwetal/address_book/README.md

 # address_book

 A simple address book app built on a modified MERN stack.
-M is for MySQL in this case.
+M is for MySQL in this case, and Babel is used instead of Webpack, and there is no use Redux.

 ## Installing